chrlskrt/FSM_Automata/README.md

 ### Philippine Phone Number Validation
   This FSM validates whether an input string is a correctly formatted Philippine mobile phone number, considering both the standard prefixes (09xx or +63xx) and the total length of the number.
 The accepted formats are: 09xxxxxxxxx, +639xxxxxxxxx, 09xx-xxx-xxxx, and +639xx-xxx-xxxx.

+# Note
+  Please run the 'FSMApplication' that is in src/main/java/com.example.fsm_automata/FSMApplication